Jude, Alone: A Case Study of Pain in Fiction

 Despite the fact that characters like Andy, Jude’s lifetime doctor, or Ana, Jude’s social worker, keep telling him to speak about his trauma with someone, Yanagihara’s stance on therapy seems to have bled into Jude, who refuses help and, like a ticking time-bomb, is constantly on the edge of suicide.
 (Sidenote: I do understand that often, the urge to commit suicide doesn’t just go away.
-What I’m criticizing here is that stubborness Jude shows against opening up that, in part, plays into his eventual suicide.)
+What I’m criticizing here’s is Jude’s adamant stance against opening up with someone that plays, in part, into his eventual suicide.)

 “This is a psychological book that is very much against psychology.
 And I didn’t want readers to diagnose Jude, I didn’t want everyone to use clinical terms when talking about him.
 I wanted them to accept him as a complex person with a number of very grave problems that couldn’t be bundled up with one term, borderline, and just tossed aside.”